 Horizon 2020 Marie Sklodowska Curie Actions programme on Herpesvirus biology

-I am a DPhil student working under the supervision of Prof Jan Rehwinkel.
+I am a PostDoc working in the group of Prof Jan Rehwinkel.
 My research focuses on the interplay between the innate immune system and herpes viruses that infect humans.
 For an organism to be able to mount an immune response against any pathogen, recognition of infection is crucial.
 In the context of viral infections, the main molecular pattern that is recognized as foreign by the host organism is viral nucleic acids.
 Most human cells encompass multiple proteins and pathways that can trigger an immune response after sensing nucleic acids that are abnormal in regards to either their biochemical composition or sub-cellular localisation.
 I am investigating which cellular proteins recognize what kind of herpes virus derived nucleic acids during the viral replication cycle.
 Furthermore, I am looking at mechanism by which herpes viruses suppress nucleic acid recognition in order to evade antiviral immune responses.